kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 A fuzzy patch representation is a method used to approximate a function or policy over a continuous, high-dimensional state space by partitioning it into overlapping fuzzy regions, known as patches.
-Instead of dealing with an impractically large or infinite number of precise states, fuzzy patches allow us to represent the state space with a finite set of fuzzy sets along each axis.
+Instead of dealing with an impractically large number of precise states, fuzzy patches allow us to represent the state space with a finite set of fuzzy sets along each axis.
 Each fuzzy patch is characterized by membership functions that define the degree to which a particular state belongs to that patch.